The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Numerical results

-For both problems, we also know the exact shift values: since every point in $A$ goes to the nearest $\vc{y}_i$, the shift differences are all zero, which means every shift must be identical.
-In the $4\times4$ problem, the shift values are identical for every choice of $w_*$.
-This is a result of computing regions that exactly correspond to the structure of our grid.
-The shift values for the NWSE problem show that the decrease in shift error is roughly linear with respect to $w_*$: $\abs{\tilde{a}_2-\tilde{a}_1} \approx 0.339 (w_*)^{1.008}$.
-When $w_*=2^{-16}$, the shift error is about $4.83 \times 10^{-6}$.
+For all three problems, we know the exact shift values: since every point in $A$ goes to the nearest $\vc{y}_i$, the shift differences are all zero, which means every shift should be identical.
+In the $4\times4$ and ``bad'' $1$-norm problems, the shift values are identical for every choice of $w_*$.
+For the $4\times4$ problem, this is a result of computing regions that exactly correspond to the structure of our grid.
+For the ``bad'' $1$-norm problem, the exactness derives from the relative simplicity of ground cost computations.
+The shift values for the NWSE problem have an error whose decrease is roughly linear with respect to $w_*$: $\abs{\tilde{a}_2-\tilde{a}_1} \approx 0.339 (w_*)^{1.008}$.
+When $w_*=2^{-16}$, this shift error is $4.83 \times 10^{-6}$.